OpenMLRL/CoMLRL/docs/content/docs/dev/contributing.md

 3. Implement new features or fix bugs, and updating documentation as needed.

-4. Open pull requests to the upstream repository.
+4. Open pull requests to the upstream repository and wait for review.

 {{% /steps %}}

+## Sponsorship

+It takes a lot of resources to fine-tune LLMs with MARL.
+We would appreciate any sponsorship to help with the resource costs.
+Please reach out to the maintainers for sponsorship opportunities.